bolotKGS89/erp.aero/README.md

 * db models are in models directory

 ## Important notes
 Each time you log out, tokens are invalidated.
 The tokens are different from previous tokens.
-Blacklist the specific token used for logout to avoid for multiple user to continue the session.
+Blacklist the specific token and device id are used to function regardless of one device.